davidsneighbour/kollitsch.dev/content/components/hugo-head/index.md

 It is also possible to add an additional `sectiontitle` between page and site title.
 This is set via `sectiontitle` frontmatter.
 Either add that value individually per page or via `cascade` in the section's `_index.md`.

+The description is generated from the description frontmatter of the content file.
+If no description is configured then `site.Params.description` is used.

 ## Speed optimisation

 To be written.

-## `description` generation

-The description is generated from the description frontmatter of the content file.
-If no description is configured then `site.Params.description` is used.

 ## Author generation